Tennyx/oidc-idp-sim/README.md

  ### Run Client Application

  - Back in terminal, open a new tab with `cmd + t`.
-Then type the command `cd client && python client.py`.
+Run `cd ..` to jump back to the root of the project.
+Fire up another virtual environment with `source env/bin/activate`, then type the command `cd client && python client.py`.
 This spins up your test client application on port 5001.

  ## Test it Out!
  - In a browser, navigate to `http://localhost:5001`.
 You will see our client app running with a link to **Login with External IDP Simulator**.
 Click it.